 When I became a believer in Jesus Christ, I somehow had the false idea that Christianity began when I got saved.
 I had no concept of the hundreds of years of history that Christianity had gone through since the time of Jesus Christ over 2,000 years ago.
 I have found that many believers, young and old, have the same false idea.
 The purpose of this broadcast is to dispel this notion by sharing with listeners the history of Christianity from the ministry of Jesus Christ all the way up until the present day in an easy-to-understand format.
 You don’t have to worry: this is not a lecture.
 This is a look at the basic facts and figures of Christian history that every believer and every person needs to be aware of.

-Today, in the History of Christianity, we are looking at “Augustine of Hippo (Part 7): Minister and Theologian of the Western Church (Part 2)” from Dr. Justo L. Gonzalez’s fine book, The Story of Christianity (Volume 1).
+Today, in the History of Christianity, we are looking at “The Germanic Kingdoms, Part 5” from Dr. Justo L. Gonzalez’s fine book, The Story of Christianity (Volume 1).